Introduction

 Torino, Travel and Accommodation

 Torino, the first capital city of united Italy in 1861, is an ancient place.
 Established by the Romans with a distinctive rectangular grid which mesmerizes visitors to this day, each moment in history has left its mark on the city, generating a legacy of culture, architecture and monuments.
-In 2012 the New York Times devoted to Torino one of its “36 hours in…” pieces.
+In 2012 and 2024 the New York Times devoted to Torino two of its “36 hours in…” pieces.

 The Torino 2006 Olympic Winter Games showcased a cosmopolitan city, still attached to its industrial tradition – the now global FCA car manufacture was founded here – while transforming into an Italian hub of technological and cultural innovation with a high quality of life.
 The UN System has its Staff College here (UNSSC), together with the United Nations Interregional Crime and Justice Research Institute (UNICRI) and the International Training Centre of the International Labour Organization (ITC-ILO).
 UNESCO has recently approved the creation of a centre for research on world cultural heritage to be based in the baroque Venaria Reale palace, one of several world heritage sites in the area.